-Below is a timeline of events and tweets I’ve posted related to AEG’s activities.
+Below is a timeline of events, articles, videos and personal tweets I’ve posted related to AEG’s activities.

 In 2017, AEG negotiated a 20-year Crown Timber license agreement with Canada to harvest wood in Newfoundland and Labrador for its CoalSwitch fuel.
 “The two forestry management districts have a total land area of 1,211,000 hectares on the Northern Peninsula of the Province, proximate to ocean port facilities, with direct access for shipping routes to Europe.”